UoB-COMSM0110/2024-group-3/README.md

 ## Quantative Evluation
-On the 14.04 we got together a little meeting between our group and 5 other groups.
+On the 14.04 we put together a meeting between our group and 5 other groups.
 Combined we all took turns playing one another's games and recording feedback for both the quantitative and qualitative testing components of our code.
 For the quantitative testing, we used the NASA TLX questionnaire to record feedback in 6 dimensions for both the easy and hard modes of the game :

 ### Easy Mode